devanshu06/one2n-sre-bootcamp/milestone-11/readme.md

 kubectl apply -f prometheus.yml
 ```

-## Screenshots of Grafana and prometheus to show the working of the code
+## Screenshots of Grafana Dashboards and Alerts to show the working of the code

 1 - Dashboard for Blackbox
 ![Dashboard for Blackbox ](screenshots/blackbox-exporter-dashboard.png)